 Follow up with your existing customers on the delivery of the value proposition because you can't afford to take a chance on it, the moment your customer feels that it is under-delivering compared to the value proposition made, they may hold their subscription in the subsequent period.
 The advantages of following up are you can rectify the issues, and in a way, it works as your customers' validation.

 Make your customer onboarding process as seamless as possible.
 Don’t get indulgent in proving how good and different your product is by deviating from the universal onboarding process unless it is required.
 In case the onboarding process is mandated to be different from other products, help your customers in every step.
+You can even outsource customer service to broaden your availability.

 Give localized user guides, installation manuals, instructional videos, tutorials, etc., and make sure the information should be clear and concise in the aforesaid list of guides.
 Assign some customer service executives for their assistance.